RazvanRauta/laravel-react/README.md

 ## Description

-App's backend is made with Laravel and the frontend React, Redux, Material-UI, Typscript
+Simple app compose from a server app wich is providing the api logic and a client app for the ui.
+The backend is made with Laravel and the frontend with React, Redux, Material-UI, Typscript

 ## Live view